-Let us conclude this section with a slightly more general remark: It is commonplace today to think of the Italian algebraic geometers as a national school which contributed enormously to the development of algebraic geometry, in spite of their tendency to neglect formal precision-a tendency which is seen as the reason for the many "futile controversies" which mark this school.2
+Let us conclude this section with a slightly more general remark: It is commonplace today to think of the Italian geometers as a national school which contributed enormously to the development of algebraic geometry, in spite of their tendency to neglect formal precision-a tendency which is seen as the reason for the many "futile controversies" which mark this school.2 It seems to us that there is no historical base for this point of view.

-It seems to us that this view is rather biased.
-An historically more adequate account would have to measure the fundamental change of paradigm introduced in the thirties by Zariski and Weil.
-One has to try and imagine what it must have been like to think about desingularization without the algebraic concept of normalization.
-As for the controversies, they do not seem to be a result of formal incompetence so much as of personal temperament and competition; examples of such feuds can be found long after the end of the Italian school of algebraic geometry.
-Finally, even the very name of "Italian School of Algebraic Geometry" can be misleading, in that it does not bring out the strong European connection of this group of mathematicians.3
+We think that a more adequate account of the period of algebraic geometry in which Beppo Levi was involved would have to measure the fundamental change of paradigm introduced in the 1930's by Zariski and Weil.
+For instance, trying to understand the Italian geometers, one has to try and imagine what it must have been like to think about desingularization without the algebraic concept of normalization.
+As for the controversies, they do not so much seem to be a result of formal incompetence, but of personal temperament and competition-examples of such feuds can be found long after the end of the Italian school of algebraic geometry.
+Finally, even the very name of "Italian school of algebraic geometry" can be misleading in that it does not bring out the strong European connection of this group of mathematicians.